Cedar Roofing in Edgewater, MD

 Repair Damaged Areas

-Inspect the roof regularly for signs of damage, such as cracked or missing shakes.
-Replace any damaged shakes as soon as possible to prevent further damage to the roof.
+Inspect the roof regularly for signs of damage, such as cracked or missing shakes or shingles.
+Replace any damaged shakes or shingles as soon as possible to prevent further damage to the roof.
 If you’re not comfortable making repairs yourself, hire a professional roofer to do the job.

 Prevent Damage